xanthics/XanAscTweaks/README.md

 Use '/xat option` where option can be one of; say, yell, button, trial, altar, autobroadcast, new, ascension, world, coa, bau.

 By default:
-Say is being filtered
-Yell is being filtered
+`say` removed in rest areas
+`yell` removed in rest areas
-Ascension Button is being hidden
+`button` is hiding Ascension Button
-Trials Broadcasts are being filtered
+`trial` Broadcasts are being filtered
-Mystic Enchanting Altar Broadcasts are being filtered Autobroadcasts are being filtered
+`altar` is hiding Mystic Enchanting Altar Broadcasts `autobroadcast` messages are being hidden
-Newcomers is being removed from first chat window Ascension is being removed from first chat window World is being removed from first chat window
+`new` is removing Newcomers from first chat tab `ascension` is removing Ascension from first chat tab `world`  is removing World from first chat tab
-Conquest of Azeroth Travel Guide is being filtered Northrend Travel Guide is being filtered
+`coa` is filtering Conquest of Azeroth Travel Guide `bau` is filtering Northrend Travel Guide
+`bauchat` is hiding BAU from Ascension and Newcomers `dp` is hiding messages that contain dp and don't contain dps `twitch` is hiding twitch links in Ascension and Newcomers

+If you upgrade from a previous version, any new options will be disabled.
 ```

 ## Install